 These are just the fundamentals.
-It takes anywhere from 8 to 12 hours of work to do a refret depending on problems that may or may not arise.
+It takes anywhere from 9 to 12 hours to do a refret depending on problems that may or may not arise.

 We currently stock the following stainless fret wire.
-All our wire is from Jescar.
-It is purchased in 1 and 5lb rolls depending on demand.
+All our wire is from Jescar and purchased in 1 and 5lb rolls depending on demand.
 Jescar is the supplier of choice to all major guitar builders, Andersen, Suhr and others.
 We do not buy off brand wire and brand it with our name.
 Quality of the wire is just as important as the quality of the fret work:

 6100 – .110 x .057 – Most preferred electric wire.
 Considered Jumbo.
 Suitable for all electrics including shred guitars.